-Long-listed for the 2020 Theatre503 Award in London Short-listed for the 2021 Rodney Seaborn Playwrights Award HEARTH is an extraordinarily prescient play for our times.
+Long-listed for the 2020 Theatre503 Award in London Short-listed for the 2021 Rodney Seaborn Playwrights Award Selected for the 2022 VCAA Playlist, Theatre Studies HEARTH is an extraordinarily prescient play for our times.
 With its mixture of pathos and humour, it’s seamlessly crafted from go to woe.
 The characters are complex and highly conflicted, their stories delicately woven and delivered through emotionally charged language that leaves you floored. – Raimondo Cortese, Playwright

-I enjoyed it… You write with acuity, elan and a keen awareness of our shared cultural flashpoints.
-There is heart and honesty in your work. - Chris Mead, former Literary Manager at MTC
+"Fleur writes with acuity, elan and a keen awareness of our shared cultural flashpoints.
+More than that, there is real heart and a searching honesty in her work." - Chris Mead

 I enjoyed it immensely.
 The piece offers a very strong evocation of so many of the present-day realities of regional family lives.
 It touches on a range of things that often get dubbed 'issues', but it does so in a way that is so authentic that the audience never feels they are being pushed to a certain position or judgment.
 I feel sure this work will resonate with audiences and particularly those who have experienced or who are living in regional Australia.
 We often bemoan the lack of original work coming out of the regions.
 Even though the author is now city-based herself, there is no doubt this play 'comes out of the regions' and speaks of that significant place in our national society.
 Thank you Fleur for your fine script.
 I look forward to seeing it becoming a fully-fledged performance that will have a strong claim to be presented widely. - Rob Robson, former Manager of West Gippsland Performing Arts Centre